tytydraco/yessleep/out/Twas_The_Christmas_Of_85.md

-Several days ago, I attended a Christmas party when the host asked me, "What was your most memorable Christmas?"
+Several days ago, I attended a Christmas party when the host asked me, *"What was your most memorable Christmas?"*

-I thought about it for a moment and said, "The Christmas of 85."
+I thought about it for a moment then said, *"The Christmas of 85."*

 I can still remember the Christmas of 85 like it was yesterday...